solid/solidproject.org/pages/faqs.md

 Solid makes sure that the minimum amount of data is shared while still providing you with services.
 Some services do need to know something about you to be able to function, for example, to send you a product the company will need to know where to send that product to.

 ## Could Solid become another tech giant monopoly?
-Solid is open source software and open standards.
+Solid is an open standard.
 Could the solid standards dominate the technical landscape?
-Yes, that would be ideal, so we would have one interoperable solid web, not many.
+Yes, that would be ideal, so we would have one interoperable Solid web, not many.

-## Could a Solid App become another tech giant monopoly?
-Could a Solid Storage Provider become another tech giant monopoly?
+## Could a Solid app of Pod become another tech giant monopoly?
-Yes, because these are open markets, it is possible that as time goes by one company or other becomes the dominant app provider,  or the dominant storage provider.
-Economies of scale tend to make monopolies eventually arise.
-If they do, it might even be necessary for antitrust agencies to put limits on the monopoly.
-But that is very speculative, and a long way down the road.
-We expect in the short and medium term the net effect of Solid to be a huge jump in diversity of offerings on all sides and an exciting robust competition.
-Ultimately on Solid, everybody can win and create applications that are larger than the sum of their parts.
+Although an app or Pod could become very popular, with Solid, it is always possible for users to leave to another competitor app or Pod.
+People want different things so it is unlikely that one size will fit all.

-## Don’t the Data Transfer Portability Projects fix the data concerns?
+## Doesn't the [Data Transfer Project](https://datatransferproject.dev) fix the data concerns?
 It’s a great start.
 The next step is to build a healthy array of options for users to make their data work for themselves.

 ## As a hosting provider are you legally responsible for the data you are storing?